MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 6801d964fda5        5 months ago                                  0 B
 ```

 The docker file has now been slightly modified.
 Notice that the third RUN instruction has changed.
-When Docker build is run against this Dockerfile, the first three instructions, which are identical to those in the last example, will use cached image layers.
-However, because the changed RUN instruction has not been cached, a new layer will be created for itself and all subsequent instructions.
+When Docker build is run against this Dockerfile, the first three instructions, which are identical to those in the last example, use the cached image layers.
+However, because the changed RUN instruction has not been cached, a new layer is created for itself and all subsequent instructions.

 ```none
 FROM windowsservercore